VR for the novice: what the storyteller needs to know

 Sony Playstation VR

-At this writing, the headset isn’t out for release yet (October 2016), but from reviews and resources it’s sure to focus on gaming.
+At this writing, the headset isn’t out for release yet (October 2016), but from reviews and resources it’s sure to focus on gaming, as this quote from a press release indicates.

 Games Come First